Our director, Sue Plumb Takamoto, tells the story of how Nozomi Project got started:

-The first time I came up, I was cleaning out a park and began saving the many pieces of broken pottery.
-I thought, “What if we could make something beautiful from this devastation?"
+The first time I came up, I was cleaning out a park and began saving the many pieces of broken pottery strewn about, thinking, “What if we could make something beautiful from this devastation?"
 I couldn't shake that thought.

 When our family moved up here from Hyogo prefecture, our children began attending the local elementary school.
 I was new in the area and was so grateful for the help of the local moms as we tried to get our family settled.
 Becoming friends with these moms was the impetus to try and start something... my new friends had lost so, so much.
 They needed a place to gather and find hope.

 In July 2012, we started gathering women together to make accessories from the broken pottery.
 And it was quite a group effort!
 Hundreds of volunteers helped to gather the pottery.
 Several professional jewelry artists came and taught our staff.
-A web designer volunteer offered to help us get a website started.
-Our Be One team worked together with our different abilities to do the finance, computers, and behind-the-scenes work that it takes to pull off starting a company.
+A web designer volunteered to help us get a website started.
+Our Be One team used our different abilities to do the finance, tech, and behind-the-scenes work that it takes to pull off starting a company.

 October 2, 2012 we officially began the Nozomi Project, selling our accessories worldwide and paying women an hourly salary to work.
 We couldn't make long-term promises, but our desire was that this would be a chance for women to find employment, community, dignity, and hope.